The Birth of Punk Tour

 - The bar where the New York Dolls formed

-- The record store where Patti Smith first met her bandmate Lenny Kaye, and the unconventional venue where they made their live debut
+- The record store where Patti Smith first met her bandmate Lenny Kaye

-- Pre-fame homes of members of the Ramones, Talking Heads, and Suicide
+- Pre-fame homes and rehearsal spaces belonging to members of the Ramones, Talking Heads, Suicide, the Cramps, and Robert Mapplethorpe

-- Where Lou Reed's infamous Take No Prisoners live album was recorded, Bruce Springsteen collaborated with Patti Smith, and Jobriath made his live debut
+- Where Lou Reed's infamous Take No Prisoners live album was recorded, and Bruce Springsteen collaborated with Patti Smith

 - Where David Bowie first saw the New York Dolls, Television, and the Velvet Underground

-- The locations of legendary venues, including CBGB, the Mercer Arts Center, the Dom/Electric Circus, the Bottom Line, Cafe Bizarre, and Club 82
+- The locations of legendary venues, including CBGB & OMFUG, the Mercer Arts Center, the Dom/Balloon Farm/Electric Circus, the Bottom Line, Cafe Bizarre, the Village Gate, and Club 82

 - And much, much more!